Today’s Wonder of the Day was inspired by Amy. Amy Wonders, “Is French Toast Actually French?” Thanks for WONDERing with us, Amy!

 Popular toppings include powdered sugar, maple syrup, jelly, jam, honey, peanut butter, applesauce, whipped cream, fruit, yogurt, ice cream and nuts.
 Savory (not sweet) french toast can be topped with bacon, cheese, gravy and even ketchup!

 People use a variety of different breads to make french toast.
 In the western and southwestern United States, many cooks prefer sourdough bread.
-Within some Jewish-American communities in the New York area, people use leftover challah bread from the Sabbath dinner for french toast on Sunday mornings.
+Within some Jewish communities in the New York area, people use leftover challah bread from the Sabbath dinner for french toast on Sunday mornings.

 Around the world, people enjoy french toast in many different ways.
 The British call french toast “eggy bread," “gypsy bread" or “french-fried bread."
 And sometimes they serve it with ketchup.